seamplex/feenox/doc/reference-kw.md

 Default is `DEFAULT_SHEPARD_EXPONENT`.
 When requesting `bilinear` interpolation for $n>3$, the number of definition points for each argument variable has to be given with `SIZES`, and wether the definition data is sorted with the first argument changing first (`X_INCREASES_FIRST` evaluating to non-zero) or with the last argument changing first (zero).
-The function can be pointwise-defined inline in the input using `DATA`.
-This should be the last keyword of the line, followed by $N=k\cdot (n+1)$ expresions giving $k$ definition points: $n$ arguments and the value of the function.
-Multiline continuation using brackets `{` and `}` can be used for a clean data organization.
-See the examples.

 ##  HISTORY